-- (c) Encroachments Over Private Property.
-No small cell antennas, accessory equipment or other improvements may encroach onto or over any private or other property outside the public rights-of-way without the property owner's express written consent. - (d) No Interference with Other Uses.
-Small cells and any associated antennas, accessory equipment or improvements shall not be located in any place or manner that would physically interfere with or impede access to any: (1) worker access to any above-ground or underground infrastructure for traffic control, streetlight or public transportation, including without limitation any curb control sign, parking meter, vehicular traffic sign or signal, pedestrian traffic sign or signal, barricade reflectors; (2) access to any public transportation vehicles, shelters, street furniture or other improvements at any public transportation stop; (3) worker access to above-ground or underground infrastructure owned or operated by any public or private utility agency; (4) fire hydrant or water valve; (5) access to any doors, gates, sidewalk doors, passage doors, stoops or other ingress and egress points to any building appurtenant to the rights-of-way; or (6) access to any fire escape. - (e) Replacement Pole Location.
-All replacement poles must: (1) be located as close to the removed pole as possible; (2) be aligned with the other existing poles along the public rights-of-way; and (3) be compliant with all applicable standards and specifications by the identified or required by the Director. - (f) Additional Placement Requirements.
-In addition to all other requirements in this Policy, small wireless facilities, other infrastructure deployments and all related equipment and improvements shall: - (1) be placed as close as possible to the property line between two parcels that abuts the public rights-of-way; - (2) not be placed directly in front of any door or window; - (3) not be placed within any sight distance triangles at any intersections; - (4) not be placed in any location that obstructs view lines for traveling vehicles, bicycles and pedestrian:
+- (6) locations within residential zones on or along major arterials; - (7) locations within residential zones on or along collector roads; - (8) locations within residential zones on or along local streets; - (9) any location within 500 feet from an existing small cell; - (10) any location within 500 feet from any structure approved for a residential use. - (b) Encroachments Over Private Property.
+No small cell antennas, accessory equipment or other improvements may encroach onto or over any private or other property outside the public rights-of-way without the property owner's express written consent. - (c) No Interference with Other Uses.
+Small cells and any associated antennas, accessory equipment or improvements shall not be located in any place or manner that would physically interfere with or impede access to any: (1) worker access to any aboveground or underground infrastructure for traffic control, streetlight or public transportation, including without limitation any curb control sign, parking meter, vehicular traffic sign or signal, pedestrian traffic sign or signal, barricade reflectors; (2) access to any public transportation vehicles, shelters, street furniture or other improvements at any public transportation stop; (3) worker access to above-ground or underground infrastructure owned or operated by any public or private utility agency; (4) fire hydrant or water valve; (5) access to any doors, gates, sidewalk doors, passage doors, stoops or other ingress and egress points to any building appurtenant to the rights-of-way; or (6) access to any fire escape. - (d) Replacement Pole Location.
+All replacement poles must: (1) be located as close to the removed pole as possible; (2) be aligned with the other existing poles along the public rights-of-way; and (3) be compliant with all applicable standards and specifications by the identified or required by the Director. - (e) Additional Placement Requirements.
+In addition to all other requirements in this Policy, small wireless facilities, other infrastructure deployments and all related equipment and improvements shall: - (1) be placed as close as possible to the property line between two parcels that abuts the public rights-of-way; - (2) not be placed directly in front of any door or window; - (3) not be placed within any sight distance triangles at any intersections; - (4) not be placed in any location that obstructs view lines for traveling vehicles, bicycles and pedestrian; - (5) not be placed in any location that obstructs views of any traffic signs or signals; - not be placed in any location that obstructs illumination patterns for existing streetlights;

-- (5) not be placed in any location that obstructs views of any traffic signs or signals; - (6) not be placed in any location that obstructs illumination patterns for existing streetlights; - (7) be placed at least 15 feet away from any driveway or established pedestrian pathway between a residential structure and the public rights-of-way; - (8) be placed at least 50 feet away from any driveways for police/sheriff's stations, fire stations or other emergency responder facilities.
+- (7) be placed at least 15 feet away from any driveway or established pedestrian pathway between a residential structure and the public rights-of-way; - (8) be placed at least 50 feet away from any driveways for police/sheriff's stations, fire stations or other emergency responder facilities.